wilo087/responsive_joomla_menu/README.md

-# responsive_joomla_menu
-Responsive Joomla menu with easy config
+# Responsive module for joomla 3.x